 Request removal of content

-If you are concerned that you have found material on an AIATSIS website:
+You may submit a takedown request if you are concerned that you have found material on an AIATSIS website, which:

-- For which you as a copyright owner have not given permission.
+- you as a copyright owner have not given permission.

-- Which is a serious invasion of your privacy.
+- is a serious invasion of your privacy.

-- Which contains content that is defamatory, offensive or objectionable under Australian law.
+- contains content that is defamatory, offensive or objectionable under Australian law.